rodstaff/redux-react-routes/README.md

 ###C4.
 React uses a virtual DOM
 Only those DOMs that are updated are rendered speeding up loading times.

 The advantage of the Redux-React combination only manifests itself when applications reach a certain level of complexity and size; i.e. when there is a strong tendency for ‘spaghetti code’ to creep in and slowing down loading times respectively.
-In other words, by managing changes in states from a single ‘store’, tracking where the changes and which states are effected become so much easier.
+In other words, by managing changes in states from a single store, tracking where the changes and which states are effected become so much easier.
 In addition, with the use of React virtual DOMs, only those states that change are updated without rerendering the whole DOM!

 ##D. Package Json